OCA/oca-github-bot/README.rst

 * optionally bump the version number of the addons modified by the PR
 * when the version was bumped, udate the changelog with ``oca-towncrier``
 * run the main branch operations (see above) on it
-* when the version was bumped, generate a wheel and rsync it to the PEP 503 simple index
+* when the version was bumped, generate a wheel, rsync it to a PEP 503 simple index root, or upload it to one or more indexes with twine

 TODO (help wanted)
 ------------------